tpatnala/mslearn-ai-information-extraction/Instructions/Labs/01-content-understanding.md

     ![Screenshot of image analysis test results.](./media/voicemail-analysis.png)

-1. In the **Fields** pane, view the extracted data for each shot by using the **Shot** drop-down list at the top.
+1. In the **Fields** pane, view the extracted data for each segment by using the drop-down list at the top.
 For each shot, view the field values that were generated, expanding list and table fields as necessary.

 ### Build and test an analyzer